ellementul/uee-core/README.md

 United Events Environment

 TODO: Don't run constructor in fabric
+TODO: Signature for properties "System", "Entity"
-TODO: Ping between Managers, there are list modules in ping for checking avalibility modules
+TODO: Ping between Managers by ServerTime, there are list modules in ping for checking avalibility modules
 TODO: event faster then running module(accamulate events)
 TODO: Added TestDispatcher and TestTransport